italia/daf-semantic-triplifier/README.md

 + update `DockerFile`
 + merge of external manual swagger definitions
 + fix swagger problems with multi-lines: try updating to version 3+
++ add an internal interlinking strategy, using silk/duke

+Ideally we could imagine having some specific microservices:
++ one for handling merging of RDF, and direct publication
++ one for creating relations between the current datasource and an external target, using silk or duke